Programs for Homeless Children and Youth

 ■ Answer questions about getting a waiver of school-related fees or school supplies

-For High School Students Unaccompanied Youth:
+High School Unaccompanied Youth:

 A homeless student may be eligible for a tuition waiver at a Maryland State Higher Education College.
 (See HB400 – Higher Education Tuition Waivers for Foster Care Recipients and Unaccompanied Homeless Youth).
 In addition, Maryland House Bill 400 affords students defined as “unaccompanied youth” experiencing homelessness tuition waivers to attend college.